HOW TO SPEND 10 DAYS IN HAWAII – AN EPIC ITINERARY

 Just north of Holualoa is Kailua-Kona.
-There are some really fun, laidback things to do here.
-The main street is called Ali’i Drive and there’s plenty of shopping, food, music, and more.
+There are some enjoyable, laid-back things to do here.
+The main street is called Ali’i Drive, and there’s plenty of shopping, food, music, and more.

 If you’d like to explore some of Hawaii’s history, stop at the Hulihee Palace to see where Hawaiian royalty once vacationed.
 Or check out Mokuaikaua Church from the 1800s, the oldest Christian church in Hawaii.

 End your night with dinner, drinks, or, best yet, some Hawaiian shaved ice.
 These ice cones come in dozens of flavors – and are best served with some ice cream in the middle.
 Yum.

 Start Day 8 of this itinerary at The Coffee Shack in Captain Cook.
 You’ll overlook the views of Kealakekua Bay while enjoying a tasty breakfast.

 Captain Cook/Kealakekua Bay: After eating, head over to the bay for some snorkeling.
 Some great boat tours will take you out toward the Captain Cook Monument.
 I actually saw whales while doing one of these – amazing!

 Captain Cook Monument Trail: If you prefer to hike, then try the Captain Cook Monument Trail.
 You can drive to the parking area at the top of the trail.
 It’s just under 2 miles, but just so you know – the downhill part is easy, but the trek back to your car is less so!

 Kayaking at Kealakekua Bay: Another favorite activity is kayaking, which you can do in Kealakekua Bay by starting at Napoopoo Road.
 This will also take you to the Captain Cook Monument.